-Fortunately, with a little technology and a few general communication skills, you can expand into non-English markets without breaking the bank.
+If you're selling online and catering only to English speakers, you might be missing out on a lot of potential sales.
+Fortunately, with a little technology and a few general communication skills, you can expand into a multilingual market without breaking the bank.

-Use automated translation tools
+1. Use automatic translation sales tools

-Train your staff in cross-cultural communication
+2. Train your staff in cross-cultural sales communication

-Be clear about the level of multilingual support you can provide
+3. Be clear about the level of multilingual support you can provide

 Your non-English communication might not be perfect, and that's okay — just be sure to set expectations.
 If you're using an automatic translation tool over chat or email, let your visitor or prospect know, so they'll understand the source of any minor linguistic errors.
 If you do have staff fluent in languages other than English, share that information on your website, and let customers and prospects know when they're available and how to reach them.

-Advertise in multilingual markets
+4. Advertise in multilingual markets

 Once you're ready to service non-English speakers, it's time to let them know you're there!
 Try running an ad campaign in a regions where English is not the primary language; Facebook ads, for example, allow you to target according to specific geography and interest in a particular product.
 Keep your ad copy short and simple, and if possible, run translated copy by a native speaker to be sure you're getting the right message across.